WatForm/dashplus/app/src/main/java/ca/uwaterloo/watform/alloymodel/README.md

 ```
 - possibly more???

 ## to find out
 The syntax of Alloy does in fact admit higher-order quantifications???

 # Plan
 - WFF errors during construction
     1) don't check for anything, all at WFF, throw ErrorUser (better)
     2) check as much as we can in ctor, throw ErrorUser. rest check at WFF, throw ErrorUser
+- Seems like there are 4 stages:
+    1) alloyast ctor (to be decided)
+    2) alloymodel ctor (duplicate names)
+    3) checking sig map (see below) & what we choose not to check in ctor, we check here
+    4) typechecking

 ## sig
 - see AlloyAnalyzer/sig.java for errors thrown at construction